openstack-archive/fuel-plugin-ceilometer-redis/doc/source/guide.rst

-Once the *Ceilometer Redis Plugin* is installed following the instructions of the :ref:`Installation Guide`, you can create a Mirantis OpenStack (MOS) environment with Ceilometer whose **ceilometer-agent-central** and **ceilometer-alarm-evaluator** services will work in **workload partitioned** mode.
+Once the *Ceilometer Redis Plugin* is installed following the instructions of the :ref:`Installation Guide`, you can create a Mirantis OpenStack (MOS) environment with Ceilometer and Aodh whose **ceilometer-agent-central** and **aodh-evaluator** services will work in **workload partitioned** mode.
-This plugin was created to enable the scale-out of these Ceilometer services.
+This plugin was created to enable the scale-out of these Ceilometer/Aodh services.
-It is useless and **shouldn't be used if Ceilometer is not installed**.
+It is useless and **shouldn't be used if Ceilometer and Aodh are not installed**.

 Plugin Configuration
 --------------------